Jack the Ripper (1976 film): Production

 In April 1976, director Jesús Franco suggested to producer Erwin C. Dietrich to make a horror film based on the case of Jack the Ripper.
 Franco biographer Stephen Thrower said that despite the title, the film predominantly a re-staged version of his film The Awful Dr. Orloff (1962).
 In an interview with Swiss journalist Hans D. Furrer, Franco said that he needed his version of Jack the Ripper to have a name, leading him to say "So why not Orloff?
 He is my favorite such figure and I had the opportunity, this time, to shoot a larger Orloff film.
 One thing that's very important to me in this film its that I was lucky enough to get the actor Klaus Kinski.
 I have already made several films with him.
 He is an actor I admire, and my Orloff is an ideal role for Kinski."

 The project was designed from the beginning to have Klaus Kinski as the lead actor.
 When working on the film Marquis de Sade: Justine (1969), director Jesús Franco would first work actor Klaus Kinski.
 Franco would work with Kinski on three more films together with Jack the Ripper being the last of their collaborations.
 In 1977, Kinski spoke about his work with Franco, stating that the director was "the exact opposite of so many others.
 In a way, I'll always stick up for him.
 He shoots in his own style, very fast, very swift, he doesn't dwell on things.
 He makes films with whatever he has to hand, and that's where his talent lies; he can make you weep by his ability to bring out what's inside people."

-Franco had initially wanted Edmond Purdom for the role of the inspector, with the role eventually going to Andreas Mannkopff.
+Franco had initially wanted Edmund Purdom for the role of the inspector, but the role eventually went to Andreas Mannkopff.
 Franco initially wanted to shoot in London and southern France, with Dietrich and Franco eventually settling to shoot in Zurich.
 This included location shooting along the Schanzengraben canal which was to represent the River Thames.

 According to cinematographer Peter Baumgartner, Franco began on pre-production for Jack the Ripper in May 1976 after returning from Paris.
 It was shot between June 1 and the 25th.
-Jack the Ripper was a West German production by Cinemec-Film.
+Jack the Ripper was a West German film production from the Berlin-based Cinemec-Film.
 The film was shot without any sound recorded.
 All dialogue on location was spoken in whatever language the actors preferred to talk in.

 During editing, Jack the Ripper was made to match the script and written in German, which Dietrich considers to be the "original version of the film."